lmoscoted/catalog-linux-server/Readme.md

  </Directory>

 '''
+* Clone and setup your Item Catalog project from the Github repository you created earlier in this Nanodegree program.
 * cd /var/www
-* Create application app: sudo mkdir catalog-linux-server
+* clone the Item catalog project: sudo git clone https://github.com/lmoscoted/catalog-linux-server.git

-* (Inside project directory create a virtual envirinment) virtualenv env
+* (Inside project directory create a virtual environment) sudo virtualenv env
  * Activate environment: source env/bin/activate
  * _Install all needed modules_ inside the environment

-* Clone and setup your Item Catalog project from the Github repository you created earlier in this Nanodegree program.
+ * First we have to get all modules from our Linux VM where ran our project.
+On the terminal: pip freeze > requirements.txt
+ * Now inside the current directory project: pip install -r requirements.txt

 * Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.
 Make sure that your *.git* directory is not publicly accessible via a browser!
+    * Create WSGI file to link the application app: sudo nano /var/www/catalog-linux-server/catalogapp.wsgi
+    '''
+    import sys
+    sys.insert(0,"/var/www/catalog-linux-server")
+    from init import app as application
+    '''